vanus-labs/docs/content/vanus-connect/connector-guides/sink/elasticsearch/setup.md

 # Elasticsearch

-This guide contains information to set up a Elasticsearch Sink in Vanus Cloud.
+This guide contains information to set up a Elasticsearch Sink in Vanus Connect.

 ## Introduction